intel/ad-rss-lib/doc/ad_rss/HLD-KeyDesignDecisionsAndAlternatives.md

     in future.

 ### Response Time and Other Parameters
-According to the papers each traffic participant has a response time, and is objected to respect certain acceleration limits (e.g. maximum acceleration
+According to the RSS paper each traffic participant has a response time, and is objected to respect certain acceleration limits (e.g. maximum acceleration
 $\alpha_{accel,max}$, maximum deceleration $\alpha_{brake,max}$, etc.).
 Within
 this response time the participants (including the ego vehicle) are allowed to